Infectious Diseases in Adults 2026

 - Respiratory viral infections, including COVID-19

-- New and updated vaccines
+- New and updated vaccine guidance

 - Infections in the expanding populations of immunocompromised hosts